 Figure 1: Share submenu for a file opened from OneDrive

-The Share submenu you saw in Figure 1 was for a file opened from OneDrive.
-The same menu is less featured if you are working on a local file, as can be seen in Figure 2, below.
+The Share submenu you saw in Figure 1, above, was for a file opened from OneDrive.
+The same menu is less featured if you are working on a local file, as shown in Figure 2, below.

 These submenu options are explained below: